mikosik/smooth-build/doc/api/files.md

 Returns all files read recursively from project tree at given directory path.

  * String __path__ - Path in project tree to a directory.
+Path should start with `//` which denotes root of project.
 Referencing directory outside project is not allowed.
-Slash ("/") should be used as separator no matter what your operating system is.
+Slash `/` should be used as separator no matter what your operating system is.

 Returns __File[]__ with all files recursively from directory specified via 'path' parameter.